How to make Oxtail Soup

 Once the oil is hot, sauté & stir using a wooden spoon, the onion, garlic, seasoning peppers, and thyme for 5 minutes.

-When the oxtails are thoroughly seared, add the lentils and enough water to submerge them fully, cover and cook for 45 minutes for the pressure cooker.
+When the oxtails are thoroughly seared, add the lentils and enough water to submerge them fully, cover and cook for 45 minutes in the pressure cooker.
 For the heavy bottom pot, cook for over an hour but check the tenderness of the meat and water levels to know when the oxtails are finished cooking.

 After the pressure-cooking of the oxtails and lentils, uncover and add all remaining ingredients to the pot along with extra water if necessary.